The first Phase 3 coronavirus vaccine trial in the US is expected to begin next week. Here's how the vaccine works - KESQ

 One of those vaccines is being developed by the Vaccine Research Center at the National Institutes of Health’s National Institute of Allergy and Infectious Diseases, in partnership with the biotechnology company Moderna.
 The vaccine is expected to enter Phase 3 testing next week.
 This phase of the trial is expected to involve 30,000 volunteers and will test whether the vaccine protects people against the coronavirus.

-The vaccine uses messenger RNA (mRNA), which are cells used to build proteins — in this case, the proteins that are needed to build the coronavirus’ spike protein, which the virus uses to attach itself to and infect human cells.
+The vaccine uses messenger RNA (mRNA), a molecule used by cells to build proteins — in this case, the proteins that are needed to build the coronavirus’ spike protein, which the virus uses to attach itself to and infect human cells.
 Once the immune system learns to recognize this target — thanks to the vaccine — it can mount a response faster than if it encountered the virus for the first time due to an infection.

 Early results from the Phase 1 study were published in the New England Journal of Medicine in mid-July.
 The study showed that the vaccine, given at three different doses, triggered an immune response in the people who received it (the higher the dose, the higher the immune response).
 More than half of the participants experienced side effects including fatigue, chills, headache, muscle pain and pain at the injection site.
 The Phase 3 trial will involve the middle dose –100 micrograms (µg).